fidl::handle::fuchsia_handles

 Interpret the reference as a raw handle (an integer type).
 Two distinct handles will have different raw values (so it can perhaps be used as a key in a data structure).

-fn signal_handle( &self, clear_mask: Signals, set_mask: Signals ) -> Result<(), Status>
+fn signal_handle( &self, clear_mask: Signals, set_mask: Signals, ) -> Result<(), Status>

 Set and clear userspace-accessible signal bits on an object.
 Wraps the zx_object_signal syscall.

-fn wait_handle( &self, signals: Signals, deadline: Time ) -> Result<Signals, Status>
+fn wait_handle( &self, signals: Signals, deadline: Instant<MonotonicTimeline>, ) -> Result<Signals, Status>

 Waits on a handle.
 Wraps the zx_object_wait_one syscall.

-fn wait_async_handle( &self, port: &Port, key: u64, signals: Signals, options: WaitAsyncOpts ) -> Result<(), Status>
+fn wait_async_handle( &self, port: &Port, key: u64, signals: Signals, options: WaitAsyncOpts, ) -> Result<(), Status>

 Causes packet delivery on the given port when the object changes state and matches signals. zx_object_wait_async syscall.

-fn get_name(&self) -> Result<CString, Status>
+fn get_name(&self) -> Result<Name, Status>

-Get the [Property::NAME] property for this object.
+Get the Property::NAME property for this object.
 Read more

-fn set_name(&self, name: &CStr) -> Result<(), Status>
+fn set_name(&self, name: &Name) -> Result<(), Status>

-Set the [Property::NAME] property for this object.
+Set the Property::NAME property for this object.
 Read more

 fn basic_info(&self) -> Result<HandleBasicInfo, Status>